tinfoil-herald/laz/README.md

 ## Issues and contributing

-Bug reports and pull requests are welcome in [Issues][issues-url].
-If you found a bug, include your OS, .NET version, and a minimal repro.
-For new features or larger changes, open an issue first to discuss the approach.
+Bug reports and pull requests are welcome.
+If you found a bug, include your OS, .NET version, and a minimal reproduction steps.

 ## License